 The beach is characterized by a beautiful wide coastline of soft blinding white sand, which stretches along a jagged coast of impressive rocks.
 The peculiarity of the coast is that it is dotted with huge rounded boulders, which are nothing more than rock formations detached from an ancient coral reef.

-Bathsheba beach doesn’t offer any structure for those who want to spend the day, but it has everything the surfer needs: a place to rent a board, parking, and shower to take the saltwater after the surf.
+Bathsheba beach doesn’t offer any structure if you want to spend the day, but it has everything the surfer needs: a place to rent a board, parking, and shower to take the saltwater after the surf.
 However, the beach also attracts sunbathers who want to have fun and relax in the natural pools and reefs that form along with it.

-The beach is very quiet and almost deserted.
+The beach is very quiet and almost deserted, making it become among the best beaches in Barbados to rest and relax.
 The movement will only come and go by surfers at sea.

 It is a beautiful beach of soft light sand with pink shades, bathed by extraordinarily turquoise and transparent waters.
 The coast is very wide and long, rarely crowded during the week, while on weekends, it becomes very popular with locals, who love to have picnics and spend their vacation days here.

-The sea is always calm, although sometimes it becomes rough and dangerous.
+Although the sea is always calm, sometimes it becomes rough and dangerous.
 Therefore, it is important to avoid swimming near the rocks, especially at high tide.

 The beach is well equipped, as you can rent sunbeds and umbrellas.
 Also, you can enjoy the convenience of numerous benches with tables behind the coast, under the shade of large trees.